 John has a Bachelor of Education and a Bachelor of Music degree from Brock University.
-He has been teaching guitar for over twenty three years, and has been playing guitar for over twenty seven years.
+He has been teaching guitar for over twenty four years, and has been playing guitar for over twenty eight years.
 Aside from being a guitar coach and guitar instructor, John is also quite an experienced music theory teacher.

 John has taught for four different music schools in the Niagara Region, and now teaches in the GTA.
 John has been the sole proprietor of both The Niagara Region Private School of Music, and The Glen Lake School of Music.
-Currently, John is now the sole proprietor of Neighbour Note.
+Currently, John is now the president of Neighbour Note inc.

 Over the years John has created his own guitar and music theory curriculum consisting of audio, video, midi, music software files, and text.
 He has and continues to write numerous different series of instructional music books, and DVDs.
 Some of John's series titles include:Cheat Sheets for Music Rudiments: Music Theory Made Easy, Chord Formations: A Sequential System for Mastering Moveable Chords, The Big Beginner Book of Tab, The Big Beginner Simple Songbook, The Big Beginner Songbook, The Big Beginner Book of Blues, The Strictly Strumming Songbook, and Guitar Method Magic.
 John has also written a series of coordination exercises for the guitar entitled Fast Fingers, as well as multiple strength building exercises.